robingather/ada23-project-group3/calc_ticket_price/README.md

 The time is used to check whether the route starts during rush hour.
 If so, an additional on-peak fare is added to the total price.

 To deploy:
-- `gcloud functions deploy calc-ticket-price --gen2 --region=us-central1 --runtime python310 --entry-point=calc-ticket-price --trigger-http --allow-unauthenticated`
+- `gcloud functions deploy calc_ticket_price --runtime python310 --region=us-central1 --gen2 --entry-point=calc_ticket_price --trigger-http --env-vars-file .env.yaml --memory 2Gi --allow-unauthenticated`

 To use the function:
 - type: POST